scrapy/scrapy/docs/intro/tutorial.rst

 ==========

 This tutorial covers only the basics of Scrapy, but there's a lot of other features not mentioned here.
+Check the :ref:`topics-whatelse` section in :ref:`intro-overview` chapter for a quick overview of the most important ones.

-We recommend you continue by playing with an example project (see :ref:`intro-examples`), and then continue with the section :ref:`section-basics`.
+Then, we recommend you continue by playing with an example project (see :ref:`intro-examples`), and then continue with the section :ref:`section-basics`.

 .. _JSON: http://en.wikipedia.org/wiki/JSON